-CogniFit's Cognitive Assessment Battery (CAB) is a complete neurocognitive test designed to provide resources to healthcare professionals.
-Thanks to the assessment battery, each professional will have access to a tool designed to detect impaired cognitive areas in people both with and without pathologies.
-This tool uses uses cognitive tests to measure cognitive level and assess each user's cognitive state.
+CogniFit's Cognitive Assessment Battery (CAB) is a complete neurocognitive test designed to provide helpful and accurate resources to healthcare professionals.
+The CAB will give professionals the access to a tool that was created to detect impaired cognitive domains in people both with and without pathologies.
+This tool uses cognitive tests to measure cognitive level and assess each user's cognitive state.

 Cognitive Assessment Battery (CAB)